reactjs/react-rails/README.md

 ### JSX

-To transform your JSX into JS, simply create `.js.jsx` files, and ensure that the file has the `/** @jsx React.DOM */` docblock.
+To transform your JSX into JS, simply create `.js.jsx` files.
 These files will be transformed on request, or precompiled as part of the `assets:precompile` task.

 ## Configuring